Tohu Hiranga Awards

 Dame Tariana Turia Award

-Dame Tariana Turia a respected Māori leader who consistently set the benchmark to improve the status and wellbeing for Māori wellbeing.
-As a continual inspiration Dame Tariana, fostered a significant challenge to government departments and services to break down systems to help transform and build the capacity of whānau – and championed Whānau Ora.
-The Dame Tariana Turia Award is for contributions to Whānau Ora (Whānau Wellbeing) at both individual, group and organisational levels.
+Dame Tariana Turia is a respected Māori leader who consistently sets the benchmark to improve the status and wellbeing for Māori wellbeing.
+As a continual inspiration, Dame Tariana advocates for significant change to the way government departments and services are accessed, to transform and build the capacity of whānau.

 Ana Sokratov Award

-Ana Sokratov was a Māori leader with personal experience of mental distress who is well known nationally for her staunch sense of justice, leadership and guidance in ensuring the tangata whaiora voice was well heard.
+Ana Sokratov was a Māori leader with personal experience of mental distress who is well known nationally for her staunch sense of justice, leadership and guidance in ensuring the tāngata whaiora voice was well heard.
 Ana was known for mentoring many people who are in Māori lived experience leadership and representative roles across New Zealand.

 Dr Henry Rongomau Bennett Legacy Award

-Dr Henry Rongomau Bennett was the first Māori psychiatrist in New Zealand who contributed significantly to psychiatry and Māori health.
-He was the medical superintendent of Tokanui Hospital between 1964 and 1984.
-Where his influence on the treatment of Māori mental health was noted, he was also integral in supporting Whai Ora – the first Māori mental health unit in New Zealand.
-The Dr Henry Rongomau Bennett Legacy Award recognises Māori Doctors working in or toward mental health whose dedication resonates with the ideals of Dr Bennett and his career contributions directly influencing Māori wellbeing and mental health.
+Dr Henry Rongomau Bennett was the first Māori psychiatrist in Aotearoa New Zealand who significantly contributed to psychiatry and Māori health.
+He was the medical superintendent of Tokanui Hospital between 1964 and 1984, where his influence on the treatment of Māori mental health was noted.
+Dr Henry Rongomau Bennett was also integral in supporting Whai Ora – the first Māori mental health unit in New Zealand.

 Harry Pitman Award

-Harry Pitman was a Māori leader in the Addiction sector, and he was well known for his support of the Healing our Spirit Worldwide indigenous movement.
-The Harry Pitman Award recognises outstanding existing and emerging leaders in the Alcohol and Other Drugs sector.
-Whilst encouraging work aimed at minimising addiction-related harm to Māori innovatively to achieve the best outcomes for tangata whaiora and whānau.
+The Harry Pitman Award recognises outstanding current and emerging leaders in the Alcohol and Other Drugs sector.
+Encouraging work aimed at minimising addiction-related harm to Māori to achieve the best outcomes for tāngata whaiora and whānau.

 Bob Henare Award

-Bob Henare was best known for his role at the Mental Health Commission and had worked for Government sectors for years.
-The Bob Henare Award acknowledges and supports the professional achievements and high level of excellence of rangatahi Māori (under 25 years) working in/ toward Māori mental health.
-The Award also recognises and encourages the development of innovative approaches to achieve the best outcomes for Māori in the mental health sector.
+The Bob Henare Award acknowledges and supports the professional achievements and high level of excellence of rangatahi Māori (under 25 years) working in/toward Māori mental health.

-Ta Mason Durie – Pae Ora Masters Scholarship
+Tā Mason Durie – Pae Ora Masters Scholarship

-Te Rau Ora in a formal relationship with the University of Otago created a new Scholarship in recognition of Tā Mason Durie’s huge contribution to Māori development, hauora and Māori knowledge.
-As an alumni of Otago University and patron of Te Rau Ora, Tā Mason Durie Pae Ora Masters Scholarship will provide an amazing opportunity for a Māori postgraduate student interested in completing their master’s degree with a focus in mental health, addiction and Māori health.
+The Tā Mason Durie Pae Ora Masters Scholarship provides an opportunity for a postgraduate student of Māori descent who is interested in completing their master’s degree with a focus in mental health, addiction and Māori health.

 The scholarship is valued at $15,000 per year plus a tuition fee waiver (excluding the Student Services Fee) for:

-• Full-time Master’s Research study for the thesis year only; or
+- Full-time master’s research study for the thesis year only; OR

-• Full-time Coursework Masters study.
-Where a Coursework Masters programme is longer than one year in duration, the $15,000 emolument will be pro-rated over the total programme length and the tuition fee waiver applied across the total programme.
+Where a Coursework Masters programme is longer than one year in duration, the $15,000 enrolment will be pro-rated over the total programme length and the tuition fee waiver applied across the total programme.
+For part-time enrolment, the scholarship will be pro-rated.

-Tā Tātou Mahere Korowai
+Tā Tātou Mahere Korowai Award

-The Tā Tātou Mahere Korowai Award aims to assist with and support the establishment of Rangatahi Advisory Groups in the area of child and Rangatahi mental health, addiction and whānau ora services.
+The Tā Tātou Mahere Korowai Award aims to assist with and support the establishment of Rangatahi Advisory Groups in Child, Youth and Adolescent mental health, addiction, and Whānau Ora services.

 2 Cameron Street, Kaiwharawhara